travetto/travetto/module/auth/README.md

   principal: U;
 }
 ```
 The structure is simple, but drives home the primary use cases of the framework.
-The goals are"
+The goals are
 * Be able to identify a user uniquely
 * To have a reference to a user's set of permissions
 * To have access to the raw principal